ExpediaGroup/graphql-kotlin/website/docs/server/data-loaders.md

 }
 ```

-This allows for library users to still have full control over the creation of the `DataLoader` and its various configuraiton options,
+This allows for library users to still have full control over the creation of the `DataLoader` and its various configuration options,
 but then allows common server code to handle the registration, generation on request, and execution.

 ```kotlin